Tom Graves (writer): The Devault-Graves Agency and J.D. Salinger book of short stories

-The Devault-Graves Agency continues to publish a wide variety of books.
+Further works

 In 2015, Graves published an anthology of his best articles and interviews, Louise Brooks, Frank Zappa, & Other Charmers & Dreamers.
 Also in 2015, Graves, with Darrin Devault, published a photography book, Graceland Too Revisited documenting the ill-fated roadside attraction Graceland Too in Holly Springs, Mississippi.

 In another project, Graves adapted 25 of the best-known Aesop's Fables, updating them for contemporary audiences, and recruited Colin Hay, the former frontman for the Australian rock group Men At Work, to narrate the tales.
 Hay agreed to voice the audiobook and worked with Graves in a recording studio in Memphis.
 The result was Aesop's Fables with Colin Hay, published in audiobook and ebook formats, in 2017.

 In 2016 Graves began to take cooking lessons from a veteran African-American soul food cook, Larthy Washington.
 He turned the experience into a book, Cooking With Ms. Larthy, which he is currently completing.

 Tom Graves' autobiography White Boy: A Memoir was published on June 1, 2019.

-Personal life

-Graves has been married twice.
-He married Denise Maimone, a fellow student at the University of Memphis, in 1977.
-They had a daughter, Allison, born in 1982, and in 2012 his granddaughter June was born.
-Graves and Denise divorced in 2000.
-Graves married a citizen of Senegal, Bintou Ndiaye, in 2004.
-They were divorced in 2012.

-Graves is an avid musician and blues aficionado.
-He collects and restores vintage guitars.